jpda/jpda.github.io/_posts/2011-04-16-Network-Drives-on-SBS-2011-Remote-Web-Folders-b01f5ef1e9f6.md

 Since I had reflector out and I was already digging through Internal classes anyway, I decided to try and combine the output from both the configuration class and the SBSStorageProvider.

 Needless to say, collecting dependencies is always the worst part.
 First, install the Windows Server SDK (you can get that [here](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=105694e5-76bc-4820-b42c-6f4250b4f5be)).
 That will give you some of them.
-The rest you’ll have to grab out of the Program Files\\Windows Small Business Server\\Bin\\WebApp\\RemoteAccess\\Bin folder.
+The rest you’ll have to grab out of the Program Files\Windows Small Business Server\Bin\WebApp\RemoteAccess\Bin folder.
 Here are the ones you’ll need:

-*   Wssg.Web (SDK)
+* `Wssg.Web` (SDK)
-*   Wssg.Web.Internal (from the bin)
+* `Wssg.Web.Internal` (from the bin)
-*   Wssg.Web.StorageProvider (from the bin)
+* `Wssg.Web.StorageProvider` (from the bin)
-*   StorageCommon (from the Small Business Server bin — Program Files\\Windows Small Business Server\\Bin)
+* `StorageCommon` (from the Small Business Server bin — Program Files\Windows Small Business Server\Bin)

 Unfortunately, the constructors for these are internal.
-There is probably a very good reason for this, but whatever — this meant I had to basically copy\\paste the disassembled code into my project to get constructors (gross).
+There is probably a very good reason for this, but whatever — this meant I had to basically copy\paste the disassembled code into my project to get constructors (gross).
 It is gross, and should have been yet another red flag that this was a bad idea.
 It was not.

 Getting the config file reader to work was pretty much a cake walk.
 It is a simple implementation and didn’t take much to get into my project.
 The next one, however, was a bit more of a pain.
-The basic architecture is this: IStorageInformationProvider returns a generic List<IShareInfo>, which contains all of the information for the shares.
-The IShareInfo interface is pretty simple too.
-The concrete class StorageAPIBasedShareInfo, however, is not.
-It has dependencies all the way into the StorageCommon assembly, which is why it is referenced.
-Anyway, what these things do is pretty simple — get some shares, check some permissions, and, ultimately, return a generic List<IShareInfo>, which then gets returned out to whatever requesting consumer.
+The basic architecture is this: IStorageInformationProvider returns a generic `List<IShareInfo>`, which contains all of the information for the shares.
+The `IShareInfo` interface is pretty simple too.
+The concrete class `StorageAPIBasedShareInfo`, however, is not.
+It has dependencies all the way into the `StorageCommon` assembly, which is why it is referenced.
+Anyway, what these things do is pretty simple — get some shares, check some permissions, and, ultimately, return a generic `List<IShareInfo>`, which then gets returned out to whatever requesting consumer.

 I created my assembly, which you can download below.
-It basically calls the shamelessly copy\\pasted\\tweaked methods from the two StorageInformationProviders and combines them before sending them back out.
+It basically calls the shamelessly copy\pasted\tweaked methods from the two `StorageInformationProviders` and combines them before sending them back out.
 All of the caching and permissions mechanisms are still in tow, but again — please test before using this in any kind of production environment.
 I doubt it’s terribly kosher with the SBS peeps either.

 ![image](/img/0_D8epqnvGGcKkZ5X8.png)